Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 How to check if BVM is working?

-It is important to check the functionality of the bag valve mask (BVM) before using it to provide ventilation to a patient.
+It is important to check the functionality of the BVM before using it to provide ventilation to a patient.
 Here are the steps to check if a BVM is working properly:

 1. Check the bag for any cracks, holes, or leaks.
 Make sure that the bag is properly inflated and not damaged.